mdippery/collections/README.md

 software.
 However, the code isn't terribly complicated, so adding iOS support should be trivial.

+## Can I use it now?

+Meh.
+Most of the planned functionality is implemented for `NSArray`, but it hasn't been extensively tested (to be honest, the unit tests are kind of pathetic), nor has the code been written as "tightly" or efficiently as it could be.
+I also haven't tried it on iOS yet, so if you're developing for the iPhone, you might be out of luck.
+This is an early in-development version at the moment, so use at your own risk.

+## Can you make it work on the iPhone?

+I'm working on iOS support.
+I'm a Mac developer, not an iPhone developer, so I don't have one of those newfangled gotta-pay-a-fee iPhone developer's accounts yet.
+That said, **libCollections** only uses Foundation classes, so compiling it as an iOS-compatible static library shouldn't be terribly difficult.

 ## Who created this?

 **libCollections** is written by Michael Dippery.
 I had been meaning to create